AP Exclusive: Freeway crossing to give wildlife room to roam

 More than $13.5 in private funding has already been raised, Pratt said.
 Officials are considering offering naming rights to the bridge if an entity or individual — perhaps a Hollywood studio or star — ponies up a significant donation, she said.

-The remaining 20% will come from public funds that have already been allocated toward conservation projects, officials said.
+The remaining 20% will come from public funds already allocated toward conservation projects, officials said.

 Some 300,000 cars a day travel that stretch of the 101 in Agoura Hills, a small city surrounded by a patchwork of protected wildland that the new crossing will connect.
 Residents regularly spot tarantulas, coyotes and bobcats in their yards and enjoy a short walk to hiking and biking trails that offer sweeping views of the Pacific Ocean.